fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

 * *OVX*: The `OVX index <https://www.cboe.com/us/indices/dashboard/ovx/>`__ measures the 30-day implied volatility of USO options.

+Note that *RVOL* is a historical or backward-looking indicator, as it measures the volatility over the past 30 days, while *VIX*, *VVIX*, *VXN*, *GVZ*, and *OVX* are market-implied or forward-looking indicators, as they reflect the market's expectation of what the volatility will be over the next 30 days.

 .. note::

     Note that we use the same inputs as in `[2] <file:///Users/flaviagiammarino/website/docs/blog/product/posts/cfc-tsf-equity-forecasting.html#references>`__, with the exception of